Cosmic ray mass composition at the knee using azimuthal fluctuations of air shower particles detected at ground by the KASCADE experiment: distributions from Monte Carlo simulations of KASCADE array

-A very important aspect of the $LCm$ parameter is that it does not depend on the specific hadronic interaction model used in the simulation process of the extensive air showers.
-Therefore, using experimental data obtained from the KASCADE experiment, the mass composition of cosmic rays can be determined in a model-independent way.
-In Figure \ref{fig_all_models} we represent the $LCm$ distributions in the energy bin $\lg (E/\mathrm{eV}) = [15.5 \text{ - } 15.6]$ for proton and Fe induced showers, as predicted by all hadronic interaction models considered in this analysis.
+A very important aspect of the $LCm$ parameter is that it exhibits minimal dependence on the specific hadronic interaction model used in the simulation process of extensive air showers.
+Therefore, using experimental data obtained from the KASCADE experiment, the mass composition of cosmic rays can be determined in a minimally model-dependent way.
+In Figure \ref{fig_all_models} we represent the $LCm$ distributions in the energy bin $\lg (E/\mathrm{eV}) = [15.6 \text{ - } 15.8]$ for proton and Fe induced showers, as predicted by all hadronic interaction models considered in this analysis.
+The lower plots quantify the ratio between each pair of two distributions.
 It is evident that the models show a remarkable level of agreement.
 The same degree of compatibility is obtained on the entire energy spectrum analyzed in this paper $\lg(E/\mathrm{eV}) = [15.0 \text{ - } 16.0]$.
 Figure \ref{fig_ratios} provides an example of the quantitative agreement between $LCm$ distributions that are predicted by different models.
-We compare the $LCm$ distributions obtained for proton-induced showers with EPOS-LHC and QGSjet-II-04 in three energy intervals: $\lg(E/\mathrm{eV}) = [15.1 \text{ - } 15.0]$, $\lg(E/\mathrm{eV}) = [15.5 \text{ - } 15.6]$ and $\lg(E/\mathrm{eV}) = [15.8 \text{ - } 15.9]$.
+We compare the $LCm$ distributions obtained for proton-induced showers with EPOS-LHC and QGSjet-II-04 in three energy intervals: $\lg(E/\mathrm{eV}) = [15.2 \text{ - } 15.4]$, $\lg(E/\mathrm{eV}) = [15.4 \text{ - } 15.6]$ and $\lg(E/\mathrm{eV}) = [15.6 \text{ - } 15.8]$.
 The comparison is made by computing the ratio of the two distributions.
 The values of the \textit{ratio} parameter displayed at the bottom of the plots are very close to 1 throughout the distribution, within the limits of statistical uncertainties.
-The model-independence of the $LCm$ distributions for heavier nuclei is at least as good as it is for proton-induced showers.

 Using these distributions, we will perform a mass composition analysis by fitting the experimental $LCm$ distributions for each energy interval with MC templates for five primary species (p, He, C, Si and Fe) in Section \ref{secMassComp}.